patrnk/LanguageRating/README.md

 # LanguageSalary
-Collection of scripts that help to get an average salary for some programming languages based on vacancy descriptions from SuperJob.ru
+Collection of scripts that help to get an average salary for some programming languages based on vacancy descriptions from SuperJob.ru.

 You'll probably need to install additional modules to run the scripts.
 Do this with
 ```#!bash